 The chemical components in ginger also positively stimulate two enzymes in charge of the breakdown and metabolism of blood sugar.

 On top of that, they have an affect on enzymes related to inflammation, which is key to stabilizing blood sugar spikes.

 Consuming ginger lowers your risk of metabolic syndrome.
 This is a condition that increases your risk of obesity and diabetes.

-Finally, there’s even more: it increases your production of a protein called GLUT4 that optimizes how your muscle cells use sugar.
+But wait, there’s even more: it increases your production of a protein called GLUT4 that optimizes how your muscle cells use sugar.

 How to make homemade ginger beer

 Although the properties of ginger can be obtained through many different formulas and remedies, this homemade beer is one of the most effective.

 It doesn’t just make it easy to consume ginger, it also concentrates the nutrients, enhancing their properties and benefits for your body.

 The ingredients are very cheap.
 You can find them at any health food store or herbal shop.